gowtham3105/iitdh-merch-backend/README.md

 # iitdh-merch-backend

-This website is to check the orders placed by the customers adn mark the orders as delivered by the agent.
+This website is to check the orders placed by the customers and mark the orders as delivered by the agent.

 This repo is a backend repo for the website.